toyota-m2k/android-viewex/README.md

 # android-viewex

-This library contains some implementations general purpose Views for Android Application.
+This library contains some implementations of general purpose Views for Android application.

 ## CircleProgressView